codefellows/seattle-javascript-401d21/07-http-server/README.md

 ## Learning Objectives
 * Students will be able to identify qualities of the HTTP protocol
 * Students will be able to implement a HTTP server using Nodejs
-* Students will be able to explain what a HTTP RESTful is
+* Students will be able to test HTTP web servers using TDD practices.

 ## Overview
 #### HTTP